Binary-coded decimal: Representational variations

 Various BCD implementations exist that employ other representations for numbers.
 Programmable calculators manufactured by Texas Instruments, Hewlett-Packard, and others typically employ a floating-point BCD format, typically with two or three digits for the (decimal) exponent.
 The extra bits of the sign digit may be used to indicate special numeric values, such as infinity, underflow/overflow, and error (a blinking display).

 Signed variations

 Signed decimal values may be represented in several ways.
 The COBOL programming language, for example, supports five zoned decimal formats, with each one encoding the numeric sign in a different way:

 Telephony binary-coded decimal (TBCD)

-3GPP developed TBCD, an expansion to BCD where the remaining (unused) bit combinations are used to add specific telephony characters, with digits similar to those found in telephone keypads original design.
+3GPP developed TBCD, an expansion to BCD where the remaining (unused) bit combinations are used to add specific telephony symbols, similar to those in telephone keypad design.

 The mentioned 3GPP document defines TBCD-STRING with swapped nibbles in each byte.
 Bits, octets and digits indexed from 1, bits from the right, digits and octets from the left.